-Both spinning rods and casting rods are both great options for any type of fishing.
+Both spinning rods and casting rods are both great options for all types of fishing.
 But crucially, there are some situations where you are much better off with one or the other.

-We’ve summarised this below and read on to get the full details because there are lot of factors that come into play including the various characteristics of the reels that you’ll be pairing with each.
+We’ve summarised this below – but please read on to get the full details because there are lot of factors that come into play including the various characteristics of the reels that you’ll be pairing with each.

 Spinning rod vs casting rod quick summary:

 What to consider when deciding between a spinning rod or a baitcasting rod

 In terms of learning, spinning rod setups are much easier to get a handle on compared to baitcasting rod setups.

 Baitcasters require much more practice to cast smoothly and avoid backlashes and to make long casts.

 Magnetic braking systems and spool brakes work in tandem on most baitcasters, and need to be adjusted and fine tuned depending on the weight of the lure being thrown.

 Spinning rod setups don’t require the same level of practice and knowledge of a baitcaster.
 Once you get the hang of opening the bail, holding the line with a finger and releasing it at the right point of the cast, they are relatively simple to fish with.

 Lure types and reel considerations